-There is a phrase in our vocabulary that nobody has to teach us to say.
+There is an entitled phrase in our vocabulary that nobody has to teach us to say.
 It’s a phrase kids say very quickly in childhood.
 And it’s a phrase you should ban in your household because if your kids say it, that means they are entitled kids.

 The #1 Phrase Entitled Kids Say: ‘That’s not fair.’